Storm-Eagle20/RTChanger/README.md

 # Timegates?

 Let's take Pokemon Sun and Moon for an example.
 You want to train your Pokemon in Poke Pelago.
 That can take two days or more.
 Then you want to grow berries which can take days.
 You also want to do the daily lottery in Festival Plaza, too.
-Imagine with RTChanger, you no longer have to wait.
+Imagine with a new homebrew application, you no longer have to wait.
 That is now a reality, and RTChanger can manually change your time ahead by any value you want.
 Almost every timegate in 3DS games will ge gone and you'll be able to rapidly train your Pokemon, grow thousands of berries within an hour, and get tons of stuff by the lottery.

 Please note that there are some timegates which RTChanger will not be capable of bypassing.
 Some timegates are server based, meaning the server keeps the time on their end, and RTChanger cannot bypass these as it's client-side only and there is no possibility of server-based timegate bypassing.